-A performance share award is a contingent right to receive pre-determined shares of our common stock if certain performance goals are met.
+A performance share award is a contingent right to receive a pre-determined number shares of our common stock if certain performance goals are met.
 The value of performance units will depend on the degree to which the specified performance goals are achieved but are generally based on the value of our common stock.
 The administrator may, in its discretion, pay earned performance shares in cash, or stock, or a combination of both.